January 30, 2015

 * Yen depreciation is preferable for us.

-The Company’s highest priority is maximizing returns to shareholders while taking into consideration the need for securing our internal reserves necessary for reinforcing the Company’s financial standing and capital investment to achieve sustainable growth, both key issues of the Company’s management plan.
-Our policy is to steadily increase the dividend payout as a percentage of consolidated net income, with a target of reaching 30% by the mid-2010’s.
+The Company’s highest priority is maximizing return to shareholders while taking into consideration the need for securing our internal reserves necessary for reinforcing the Company’s financial standing and capital investment to achieve sustainable growth, both key issues of the Company’s management plan.
+Our policy for payout ratio is to gradually increase the dividend payout as a percentage of consolidated net income, with a target of reaching 30% by the mid-2010’s.

 Thank you very much for your kind attention.

 President & CEO

 The content on this website is provided as a convenience for our investors for informational purpose only.
 This is not intended to solicit investors to buy our company's stock.
 This information may include forecasts, projections and strategies that are based on the assumptions.
 Number of risks and uncertainties may cause actual results to differ from the description in this website.
 The final decision and responsibility for investments rests solely with the user of this site.